vgnshiyer/Data-Structures-and-Algorithm-Solutions/Programming Languages/Java/Java OOPS/Readme.md

     }
 }
 ```
 In this example, we have a MathUtils class with a PI constant declared as a static final variable and a calculateArea() method declared as a static method.
 In the main() method of the StaticExample class, we call the calculateArea() method with a radius of 2.0 and print the result.
-We also print the value of the PI constant by accessing it using the MathUtils class name and the . operator.
+We also print the value of the PI constant by accessing it using the MathUtils class name and the dot operator.
 Since both PI and calculateArea() are declared as static, we can access them without creating an instance of the MathUtils class.

 **Why multiple inheritence is not good?**
 Multiple inheritance is the ability of a programming language to allow a class to inherit properties and behavior from multiple parent classes.
 While it can be a powerful feature, it also comes with some potential drawbacks that can make it difficult to use effectively.